|

 Private Operator

-10,001-lbs - 26,000-lbs
+10,001-lbs - 26,000-lbs |

-Private Operators working inside Alabama with a truck with a gross weight, or a truck and trailer with gross weights above 26,000-lbs Private Operators crossing state lines with a van or truck with a gross weight at 10,000-lbs or under Private Operators crossing state lines with a truck with a gross weight, or a truck and trailer with gross weights between 10,001-lbs and 26,000-lbs
+Private Operators crossing state lines with a truck with a gross weight, or a truck and trailer with gross weights between 10,001-lbs and 26,000-lbs |

-DOT number requirements for hauling non-hazardous loads from point to point within the state of Alabama with a truck with a Gross Weight Rating above 26,000-lbs, or a truck and trailer with Gross Combined Weight Ratings above 26,000-lbs DOT number requirements for transporting items across state lines with a van or a truck with a Gross Vehicle Weight Rating at 10,000-lbs and under, or with a power unit pulling a trailer with Gross Combined Weight Ratings at 10,000-lbs or under DOT number requirements for hauling loads across state lines with a truck with a Gross Vehicle Weight Rating between 10,001-lbs and 26,000-lbs, or a truck and trailer with Gross Combined Weight Ratings between 10,001-lbs and 26,000-lbs
+DOT number requirements for transporting items across state lines with a van or a truck with a Gross Vehicle Weight Rating at 10,000-lbs and under, or with a power unit pulling a trailer with Gross Combined Weight Ratings at 10,000-lbs or under |

-A DOT number is required to operate within the state of Alabama A DOT number is not required to operate within the state of Alabama A DOT number/ USDOT number / US DOT number is required to cross state lines.
+A DOT number/ USDOT number / US DOT number is required to cross state lines. |

 If the truck owner leaves Alabama and crosses state lines even just once with a commercial vehicle in this weight category, or with a truck and trailer combination in this weight category, the owner must have a DOT number indicating the carrier is an interstate carrier and pay UCR fees, otherwise face a $400 fine for non UCR compliance.
 Also, if the truck leaves the state, the owner has the option of signing up for an IRP/FRP license plate and IFTA fuel tax stickers, or, if just crossing on occasion into another state, obtaining a temporary permit to go into other states while still operating with the base license plate on the truck.
-Even with just one trip into another state, the DOT number will still be required showing the carrier is interstate and operating as a private carrier.
-UCR registration is required.
-New Entrant Safety Audit is required
+Even with just one trip into another state, the DOT number will still be required showing the carrier is interstate and operating as a private carrier. |

-Return to the DOT number page
+Return to the DOT number page |

-ALABAMA DOT number - types of operation - 7
+ALABAMA DOT number - types of operation - 7 |

 Crossing State Lines